cuhksam/emnlp2019.github.io/_pages/program.md

 ## Accepted Papers

-EMNLP-IJCNLP 2019 will feature 684 long and short papers as well as 44 demos papers, to be presented during the main conference on November 5&ndash;7.
+EMNLP-IJCNLP 2019 will feature 466 long papers, 217 short papers, as well as 44 demos papers, all to be presented during the main conference on November 5&ndash;7.

 See the <a href="./accepted/">list of accepted papers</a> along with their authors.